panzerKotwagen/repository-template/.github/ISSUE_TEMPLATE/improvement-request.md

 ---
 name: Improvement request
-about: A suggestion for improvement for this project
+about: Suggest an improvment for this project
-title: ''
+title: "[IMPROVEMENT]"
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: panzerKotwagen

 ---